ms-iot/content/en-US/win10/samples/Nodejs.md

 ###Copy the files to Windows IoT Core device
+Open up an explorer window on your PC and enter **\\\\\<IP address of your device\>\\C$** to access files on your device.
+The credentials (if you have not changed them) are:

+   username: <IP address or device name, default is minwinpc>\Administrator
+   password: p@ssw0rd

-Using an explorer window, create a folder on the device called C:\MemoryStatusSample.
-Then copy the following files from your PC to this folder:
+Create a folder on the device called C:\MemoryStatusSample.
+Then copy the files you created below from your PC to this folder:

 * MemoryStatusAddon.node
 * server.js